jaalonso/Calculemus/textos/Asociatividad_de_la_concatenacion_de_listas.md

         ... = (a :: (as ++ ys)) ++ zs : by rw cons_append
         ... = ((a :: as) ++ ys) ++ zs : by rw ← cons_append)

--- 8ª demostración
+-- 9ª demostración
 example :
   xs ++ (ys ++ zs) = (xs ++ ys) ++ zs :=
 list.rec_on xs
   (by simp)
   (by simp [*])

--- 9ª demostración
+-- 10ª demostración
 lemma conc_asoc_1 :
   ∀ xs, xs ++ (ys ++ zs) = (xs ++ ys) ++ zs
 | [] := by calc